hltcoe/vivisect/README.md

 ### Frontend

 The *frontend* receives `metric_packet`s, which are very lightweight since they just contain metadata and the metric value.
 Typically, this server is only serving `GET` requests, as web clients browse plots of the metric values.
 It also accepts `POST` commands that remove collected metric values.

+## NOTES

+Number of instances must be divisible by batch size